Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Why are we not getting the TempData value in the next subsequent Request?

-The reason is once we read the value from TempData, then the TempData key is going to be deleted from the TempData dictionary collection.
+The reason is that once we read the value from TempData using the String Indexer, it will mark the item for deletion from the TempData dictionary collection.
 And this is the default behavior of TempData.
-In our example, within the Index View, we are reading the TempData, and hence after reading the Age and Name keys from TempData, these two keys are going to be deleted from the TempData dictionary collection.
+In our example, we are reading the TempData within the Index View.
+Hence, after reading the Age and Name keys from TempData, these two keys will be deleted from the TempData dictionary collection.

-How to Retain the TempData value in the next Sub Sequent Request in ASP.NET Core MVC?
+How Do We Retain the TempData value in the next Sub Sequent Request in ASP.NET Core MVC?

 We can retain the TempData values for the next subsequent request in many ways.
 Let us discuss them one by one.

-If we don’t fetch the data from the TempData in either Index Action Method or from the Index View, then the Tempdata will be preserved in the TempData dictionary collection and can be accessed from the next subsequent request.
+If we don’t fetch the data from the TempData either from the Index Action Method or from the Index View.
+In that case, the TempData will be preserved in the TempData dictionary collection and can be accessed from the next subsequent request.
 To do so, let us modify the Index.cshtml view as follows.
-As you can see, we are only fetching the Age key from Tempdata, not the Name key, which means the Name key will be preserved in the TempData dictionary collection for the next request.
+As you can see, we are only fetching the Age key from TempData, not the Name key, which means the Name key will be preserved in the TempData dictionary collection for the next request.

 @{ ViewData["Title"] = "Index Page"; } <div class="text-left"> <b>Name:</b> <br /> <b>Age:</b> @TempData["Age"] </div>

 Now, run the application, visit the Index page, and then visit either the Privacy or About Page, as shown in the image below.
-You can see, Age value is on Index Page, and Name value is on the Privacy Page.
+You can see that the age value is on the index page, and the name value is on the Privacy page.

-Now, if you visit the About page, you will not see any data shown in the image below.
+If you visit the About page, you will not see the data shown in the image below.

 using Microsoft.AspNetCore.Mvc; namespace FirstCoreMVCWebApplication.Controllers { public class HomeController : Controller { public ActionResult Index() { TempData["Name"] = "Pranaya"; TempData["Age"] = 30; //Retention of All keys of TempData for the next request //TempData.Keep(); //Retention of Individual keys of TempData for the next request TempData.Keep("Name"); TempData.Keep("Age"); return View(); } public ActionResult Privacy() { return View(); } public ActionResult About() { return View(); } } }

 Next, modify the Index.cshtml view as follows.
-As you can see, here we are fetching both keys from TempData Dictionary Collection.
+As you can see, we are fetching both keys from the TempData Dictionary Collection.

 @{ ViewData["Title"] = "Index Page"; } <div class="text-left"> <b>Name:</b> @TempData["Name"] <br /> <b>Age:</b> @TempData["Age"] </div>

 Now, run the application, visit the Index page, and then visit either the Privacy or About Page, as shown in the image below.
-You can see both Index Page and Privacy Page showing both Name and Age values.
+Both the Index Page and Privacy Page show the Name and Age values.

-Now, if you visit the About page, you will not see any data shown in the image below.
+If you visit the About page, you will not see the data shown in the image below.

-How to Preserve the TempData for the About Page?
+How Do We Preserve the TempData for the About Page?

 using Microsoft.AspNetCore.Mvc; namespace FirstCoreMVCWebApplication.Controllers { public class HomeController : Controller { public ActionResult Index() { TempData["Name"] = "Pranaya"; TempData["Age"] = 30; //Retention of All keys of TempData for the next request //TempData.Keep(); //Retention of Individual keys of TempData for the next request TempData.Keep("Name"); TempData.Keep("Age"); return View(); } public ActionResult Privacy() { //Retention of Individual keys of TempData for the next request TempData.Keep("Name"); TempData.Keep("Age"); return View(); } public ActionResult About() { //Retention of Individual keys of TempData for the next request //TempData.Keep("Name"); //TempData.Keep("Age"); return View(); } } }

-By default, when we read the key from TempData, then after reading the value, the key is going to be deleted from the TempData Dictionary Collection.
-So, instead of reading the values using string Indexer, we can also read the data from TempData using the Peek method, and to this method, we need to pass the key name.
-In this case, it will read the data but will preserve the key for the next subsequent request.
+The key will be deleted from the TempData Dictionary Collection by default if we read the data using the string Indexer.
+So, instead of reading the values using the string Indexer, we can also read the data from TempData using the Peek method.
+To do this, we need to pass the key name to the Keep method.
+In this case, it will read the data but preserve the key for the next subsequent request.

 @{ ViewData["Title"] = "Privacy Policy"; } <div class="text-left"> <b>Name:</b> @ViewData["Name"] <br /> <b>Age:</b> @ViewData["Age"] </div>